US Wind to host twisted sister

 Louisiana company Keystone Engineering has designed the met tower and supporting structure to be installed off Ocean City, Maryland.

-US Wind will build the anemometer on the site of its proposed 32-turbine Maryland offshore wind farm some 17 miles from shore.
+US Wind will build the anemometer on the site of its proposed 32-turbine Maryland offshore wind farm some 30km from shore.

 Related Stories